This site uses affiliate links and I may earn a commission at no extra cost to you.

 process showing measured out sauces alongside skillet with baby bok choy

-Step 4: Add the soy sauce and mushroom sauce.
+Step 4: Then, add the soy sauce and mushroom sauce.
 Stir to coat the veggies entirely.
-Arrange bok choy on a serving dish.
+Finally, arrange bok choy on a serving dish.
 Season with salt and pepper and a garnish with sesame seeds on top.

-• If you can’t find baby bok choy in your local market, use regular-sized bok choy and cut them in half lengthwise.
+• Use bok choy instead: If you can’t find baby bok choy in your local market, use regular-sized bok choy and cut them in half lengthwise.
 Cutting them in half will also allow the sauce to be infused into the leaves, giving each bite additional flavor.

-• The initial step of blanching and cooling the bok choy isn’t strictly necessary.
+• Why to blanch first: The initial step of blanching and cooling the bok choy isn’t strictly necessary.
 However, that simple process locks in the bright green color of the vegetable and makes the bok choy much more tender and sweeter than simply stir-frying raw.

-• Make sure all your ingredients are ready and within reach once you start stir-frying.
+• Prep ingredients first: Make sure all your ingredients are ready and within reach once you start stir-frying.
 You will need to get the condiments and seasoning in there on time, or you will end up with a burnt dish.

-• Taste the dish before adding salt.
+• Taste test & season: Taste the dish before adding salt.
 Keep in mind that soy sauce and mushroom sauce are already flavorful.

 Yes, you certainly can.
 They have a lettuce-like texture with a crunch from the center.
 Just make sure to thoroughly clean them.